noisyboiler/wampy/README.rst

 Please note. **wampy** believes in explicit `kwargs` and not bare `args`, so you can only publish keyword arguments.
 Bare arguments don't tell readers enough about the call, so even though **WAMP** supports them, **wampy** does not.

-It doesn't matter what the `kwargs` are, but you might find a call like this is not supported by other **WAMP** implementations (sorry) e.g.
+It doesn't matter what the ``kwargs`` are they will be published, but you might find a call like this is not supported by subscribers of other **WAMP** implementations (sorry) e.g.

 ::